CenturyLinkLabs/docker-events/README.md

       -v /var/run/docker.sock:/var/run/docker.sock \
       centurylink/docker-events

-It's also import to specify a port mapping so that the web application can be accessed from outside the container.
+It's also important to specify a port mapping so that the web application can be accessed from outside the container.
 The web server running in the container listens on port 4567.
+You can use either the `-p` flag to configure a specific port mapping or the `-P` flag to have Docker assign a port dynamically.